 How many of these covered bridges in West Virginia have you visited?
 Share your experience in the comments!
-Yearning to hit the road on one of the best day trips in West Virginia?
+Are you planning to hit the road on one of the best day trips in West Virginia?
 Set off on a covered bridge day trip that will take you to nine covered bridges in West Virginia and check out our road trip essentials packing list before you go.